james-yoo/CodeBase/README.md

 2. Mouse click event for picking mouse position on the scene
 3. Mouse move event for translating and rotating the scene
 4. Mouse wheel event for zoom in/out
+5. DockWindow with button and textedit objects are provided
+6. File selection has implemented using QFileDialog

 ## References
 1. <http://doc.qt.io/qt-5/qtopengl-hellogl2-example.htm>